 It is easy to say “style'', but it takes a lifetime to develop one. /Jūlijs Madernieks/

-National History Museum of Latvia, The National Archives of Latvia, National Library of Latvia, The University of Latvia Academic Library, The Chancery of the President of Latvia, Literature and Music Museum, Gulbene Municipality History Tukums Museum, Ogre History and Art Museum, Association of Memorial Museums, Evangelical Lutheran Church of Latvia, St. Martin’s Evangelical Lutheran Church, Pēteris Avens, Irēna Bužinska, Irēna Vitomska, Valdis Villerušs
+National History Museum of Latvia, the National Archives of Latvia, National Library of Latvia, the University of Latvia Academic Library, the Chancellery of the President of Latvia, Literature and Music Museum, Gulbene Municipality History and Art Museum, Tukums Museum, Ogre History and Art Museum, Association of Memorial Museums, Evangelical Lutheran Church of Latvia, St. Martin’s Evangelical Lutheran Church in Riga, Pēteris Avens, Irēna Bužinska, Irēna Vitomska, Valdis Villerušs